matrix-org/synapse/docs/turn-howto.md

    Try removing any AAAA records for your TURN server, so that it is only reachable over IPv4.

+ * If your TURN server is behind a NAT:

+    * double-check that your NAT gateway is correctly forwarding all TURN ports to the NAT-internal address of your TURN server.
+If advertising both IPv4 and IPv6 external addresses, ensure that the NAT is forwarding both IPv4 and IPv6 traffic to the IPv4 and IPv6 internal addresses of your TURN server.
+When in doubt, remove AAAA records for your TURN server and configure coturn to advertise only IPv4 addresses.

+    * ensure that your TURN server uses the NAT gateway as its default route.

  * Enable more verbose logging in coturn via the `verbose` setting: